jaycollett/TCFSermonSearcher/README.md

 # TCFSermonSearcher

 ## Overview
 TCFSermonSearcher is a web application built with Python and Flask to help users quickly find past sermons using keyword-based searches.
-This tool enhances sermon accessibility, allowing users to search for specific messages based on words, phrases, and sentences.
+This tool enhances sermon accessibility, allowing users to search for specific messages based on words, phrases, and full sentences.

 ## Features